SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 By Thomas F. Kehr

-(Revised ed. © October 2007, Thomas F. Kehr; All rights reserved to the author.
+(Revised ed. © June, 2012 Thomas F. Kehr; All rights reserved to the author.
 No part of this publication may be reproduced without the prior permission of the author.
-This article updates, revises, corrects and supersedes the original and revised versions © Thomas F. Kehr, 2000, 2001, 2004 and 2006)
+This article updates, revises, corrects and supersedes the original and revised versions © Thomas F. Kehr, 2000, 2001, 2004, 2006 and 2007)

 What were the raids on Fort William and Mary? (complete essay)